BIOTIA-ID FAQs

 How long does it take to receive BIOTIA-ID Urine NGS Assay results?

-The final report includes all detected and not detected pathogens that were tested by the BIOTIA-ID Urine NGS Assay.
+The clinical report includes all detected and not detected pathogens that were tested by the BIOTIA-ID Urine NGS Assay.
 Please see a clinical report here.

 What does it mean a pathogen was detected?